wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 Installing
 -------------------------
-Requisites
+Requirements
 ^^^^^^^^^^^^^^^^^^^
 * SSH access to at least one server and sudo privilegies.
+* Java 8 `(Example Ubuntu install guide) <http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/>`_

 Considerations
 ^^^^^^^^^^^^^^^^^^^
 **Single/multiple host configurations**

 The entire guide is orientated to single-node configuration but you still can build this architecture up on differentes servers, it is recommended to split ELK Server from OSSEC Manager server, for example, four differentes hosts:

 * Host 1: OSSEC Manager+Logstash Forwarder
 * Host 2: Logstash server + Elasticsearch + Kibana
-* Host 3: Elasticsearch node 2
+* Host 3: Node 2
-* Host 3: Elasticsearch node 3
+* Host 3: Node 3

+We will give you differents configuration files depends on the architecture you choose.

+Remember

+* Single-host: All the tools on same machine
+* Multi-host: Tools split-up on differents machines.

 1. OSSEC
 ^^^^^^^^^^^^^^^^^^^
-First of all, download the whole OSSEC-Wazuh repository from Github which includes OSSEC HIDS latest version, Wazuh enhace capabilites and ELK Stack configuration files.
+First of all, download the whole OSSEC-Wazuh repository from Github which includes OSSEC HIDS latest version (2.8.2 base), Wazuh enhace capabilites and ELK Stack configuration files.

+1.1 Installation
+""""""""""""""""""

 Create a folder on your prefered home directory and download the repository like this: